dougllcooper/Arch-Installation-Guide/README.md

 	- `android-udev`: Udev rules to connect Android devices to your linux box
 	- `mtpfs`: A FUSE filesystem that supports reading and writing from any MTP devic
 	- `xdg-user-dirs`: Manage user directories like `~/Desktop` and `~/Music`
+	- `dosfstools`: for FAT filesystems
+	- `mtools`: tools to handle ms-doc and win partitions without mounting them.

 These tools will be useful later.
 So **future me**, install these.